 The Philippines has some of the most amazing waterfalls in the world, going on a day trip to see some of them is a must.

-As I explained earlier (Travel Guide to Cebu), we started our trip in Cebu Island, where you can find numerous waterfalls.
+As I explained earlier (Travel Guide to Cebu), we started our trip to Cebu Island, where you can find numerous waterfalls.
+Cebu is one of the most popular destinations in the Philippines and there are various routes to get to Cebu.
 Kawasan Falls are amongst the most popular ones and we feel so grateful we had the luxury to explore them.

 How we booked our Kawasan Falls Canyoning Tour